Bon Jovi 2020 album review

 Every band was hit hard by lockdown, but Bon Jovi had a particularly rough one.

-Coming on the eve of their scheduled new album release, the band decided to scrap the project and wait until they’d be able to tour in support of the new material.
+Going into lockdown on the eve of their scheduled new album release, the band pulled the plug and tried to wait until everything got back to normal so that they could tour in support of the record.

-Unfortunately, the story of the making of this album is more interesting than the music it contains.
+Unfortunately, the story behind this album is more interesting than the music it contains.

-Album opener Limitless picks up where 2016’s This House Is Not For Sale left off, with Tico Torres’ ultra-processed drums distilling most of it’s heaviness in favour of a contemporary chart sound.
-It’s a solid if not remarkable track, but it does feature a fantastic bridge (“Trying to keep your head above water”) where the music really finds it’s feet.
+Lead single Limitless tries to pick up where 2016’s superb This House Is Not For Sale left off, but John Shanks’ glossy production distils Tico Torres’ drums in favour of a contemporary chart sound, which kills it dead – although it does feature a fantastic bridge where the band really hit their stride (“Trying to keep your head above water!”).

 In summary:

-Bon Jovi re-wrote this album during lockdown, hoping to capture a troubling time on record.
-Unfortunately it also captures them at their post-Sambora worst.
+Bon Jovi wanted to capture the troubling lockdown period on record, but unfortunately, it also captures them at their post-Sambora worst.

 2020 receives 3/11.